Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: Results and Discussion

 \paragraph{Convex Relaxation via $\ell_1$ Norm} We investigated $\ell_1$ norm~\citep{tibshirani1996regression} as a convex relaxation of the non-differentiable $\ell_0$ constraint by replacing the sparsity term in Eq.~\ref{eq:cw-obj-spa} with $\alpha |\tilde{x} - x|_1$.
 As shown in our experimental results (Table~\ref{tab:l1_results}), the $\ell_1$ penalty demonstrates a clear trade-off between attack effectiveness and sparsity control.
 Higher values of $\alpha$ (e.g., $\alpha = 1.0$) significantly reduce the $\ell_1$ norm from 4.45 to 2.55 and improve sparsity rates marginally (38.86\% to 37.93\%), but at the cost of substantially decreased attack success rates (51.00\% to 29.00\%).
 This trade-off reflects the fundamental limitation of $\ell_1$ regularisation: while it encourages smaller perturbations across all features, it does not enforce the discrete constraint of exactly zero modifications that true $\ell_0$ sparsity requires.

+The $\ell_1$ penalty exhibited similar behaviour for related reasons.
+Although $\ell_1$ regularisation promotes small overall perturbations, it distributes shrinkage uniformly across features rather than driving individual coefficients exactly to zero.
+In the latent-to-input mapping of the VAE, this uniform shrinkage translates into small correlated adjustments to many features, leading to modest improvements in sparsity but substantial degradation in attack success.

+\paragraph{Analysis of Sparsity Relaxations} Overall, these results indicate that continuous relaxations of sparsity (either sigmoid-based or $\ell_1$-based) are poorly aligned with the discrete and entangled nature of latent-space perturbations.
 Our exploration of explicit sparsity constraints reveals that our VAE-based attack framework already possesses inherent sparsity control mechanisms.
 The VAE's learned latent space structure enables small, targeted perturbations to translate into changes affecting only the most relevant features, as semantically related features are encoded together in the compact representation.
 Additionally, the $\ell_2$ norm penalty in latent space naturally encourages minimal perturbations, and since the VAE maps similar inputs to nearby latent points, this inherently leads to modifying only the features most critical for classification.
 While explicit sparsity methods like differentiable $\ell_0$ approximations and $\ell_1$ regularisation showed limited effectiveness, these findings suggest that the VAE framework's implicit sparsity control through learned representations may be more effective than direct constraint enforcement for tabular adversarial generation.

+\paragraph{Scope and Future Considerations} Our sparsity control experiments primarily evaluate quantitative properties—such as the number of modified features and the magnitude of perturbations—without incorporating semantic or domain-specific constraints.
+This design choice ensures that the proposed framework remains general and applicable to diverse tabular datasets without relying on domain priors.
+Semantic imperceptibility aspects, including feature immutability and feasibility, have been extensively discussed in our earlier work on imperceptibility properties for tabular data~\citep{he2025investigating}.
+The present study focuses on the quantitative subset of these properties to maintain methodological generality.
+Incorporating feature-importance weighting or domain-aware feasibility checks into sparsity control mechanisms represents a promising direction for future work.